 Synergy Organic Clothing was founded in 1993 by Kate Fisher after she travelled to Nepal and India.
 Her husband later joined the company as they embarked on a journey of building a sustainable clothing line with both Eastern and Western influences.
 All of their garments including dresses, tops and yoga attire are made for compassionate women all around the globe.

-We first discovered Wills Vegan Shoes when we were in Europe earlier this year.
+We first discovered Wills Vegan Shoes when we were in Europe in 2015.
 They sell classy shoes for men and women that are both vegan and fair-trade.
 Not only that, considering what you get, they are quite reasonably priced.

 Threads 4 Thought sells stylish apparel and accessories for both men and women.
 They’re extremely transparent with where they source their materials and how their products are manufactured.
-The company also contributes and donates to many non profits.
+The main materials they use are organic cotton, recycled polyester, and lenzing modal (beech tree pulp).
+The company also contributes and donates to many non-profits.

 Proof eyewear produces high quality eyewear handcrafted from sustainable wood, skateboard decks and plant based acetate.
 Having been founded in Boise Idaho, their brand reflects outdoors, relaxed vibe and adventure.